shuye02/hackinit_cog/README.md

 In addition, you can change the default [favicon.png](/hardwarecheckout/static/favicon.png) of your website and the [default picture](/hardwarecheckout/static/images/default.png) for your hardware items.

 > **Note**:
+  If you have installed the dependent python libraries in your virtual environment, you need to source the virtual environment before running the following commands.
-  You may want to run the following commands in a [Linux Screen terminal](https://www.gnu.org/software/screen/manual/screen.html).
+  And you may want to run the following commands in a [Linux Screen terminal](https://www.gnu.org/software/screen/manual/screen.html).
   Especially when you are running cog in a vps, so that you can use `screen -r` command to retrieve the terminal from different login sessions.

 ##### Environment Variables